abeloha/AICriminalRecognition/README.md

 ### abeloha: AICriminalRecognitionSystem python app for managing creminal records using AI.

 This is a python project for managing criminal records.
-It uses image recorgintion libraries to train the system with a folder of images of a criminal.
-The sytem can then recorgnise that same criminal by his/her photo and pull his/her records fron the database.
+It uses image recognition libraries to train the system with a folder of images of a criminal.
+The system can then recognise that same criminal by his/her photo and pull his/her records from the database.

 The project uses python for backend, PyQt5 is used for User Interface, and SQLite is used for database.